SKalt/schemainspect/README.md

     with S('postgresql:///example') as s:
         i = get_inspector(s)

 The inspection object has attributes for tables, views, and all the other things it tracks.
-At each of these attributes you'll find a dictionary (OrderedDict) mapping from fully-qualified-and-quoted-name-of-thing-in-database to information object.
+At each of these attributes you'll find a(n ordered) dictionary mapping from fully-qualified-and-quoted-name-of-thing-in-database to information object.

-For instance, the information about a table *books* would be accessed as follows:
+For instance, the information about a table _books_ would be accessed as follows:

     >>> books_table = i.tables['"public"."books"']
     >>> books_table.name